Histamine Intolerance: Symptoms, Diagnosis, Causes, and Treatment

 - Heart palpitations

-If you are experiencing any of these symptoms, it is important to speak with your healthcare provider to determine if histamine intolerance or DAO deficiency may be the underlying cause.
+If you are experiencing any of these symptoms, you must speak with your healthcare provider.
+They can help you determine if histamine intolerance or DAO deficiency may be the underlying cause.
+Don’t be surprised if your doctor says you have been spending too long on the internet.
+Keep looking until you find a provider that will help you.

 Diagnosing Histamine Intolerance